theflorianmaas/myBoblight/README.md

 ### Schema
 ![](https://raw.githubusercontent.com/theflorianmaas/myBoblight/master/images/myBoblight_schem.png)

-The used remote control is a Sony.
+Tested with a Sony TV remote control.
 You can try with different brands changing the brand name and the key codes.
 See the IRremote library for further details.

 - "#define REMOTE_TYPE	SONY"
 - "#define RED     		0x52E9 // red button"